zeightOFFICIAL/portrait-manager/README.md

 ##### Changelog
 * 1.3.0.0 (current)
-    * Added Warhammer 40000: Rogue Trader support
+    * Added Warhammer 40000: Rogue Trader full support, except CustomNPC, which for the current time being have not been developed yet
-    * Added french localization, verified all translations and typings.
-    * Minor refactoring
+    * Re-verified all translations and typings.
+No linguist is involved, so minor mistakes still can be found.
+I consider nothing crucial, but expect no flawlessness in the matter.
+If one would like to participate write on my email
+    * Minor refactoring, nothing of interest for users.
+Plus tiny optimization tweaks
-    * Minor graphical changes, now all languages support Bebas Neue font, some margings, paddings adjusted.
+    * Minor graphical changes, now all languages support Bebas Neue font, some margings, paddings adjusted, fixed buttons' and labels' text being hidden from sight
+    * Added keyboard events and legend for them.
+Now users are able to navigate the tool using keyboard, including dialogs/modal forms and main form, except settings page, however
+    * Transfered from .NET Framework 4.7.2 to .NET Framework 4.8.
+Nothing changed for users.
+4.8 is an LTS as well and considering Microsoft information will be supported for at least 10 years
+    * A bit tired of saying it but seemingly there is nothing I can so far)) Do not hope for functional updates, and expect almost immediate support for new Owlcat Games products.
+Obsidian Edition is coming till the end of the year 2024))
 * 1.2.0.0
     * Added asynchronous loading of Browse Gallery and Extract Folder.
 Loading of images on these pages is faster and I/O-free, you can select any image as quickly as it appears on the page.
 Allowing more smooth and convenient experience
     * Added Custom NPC Portraits support.
 Added support for portraits created by edvin76's mod.
 Portraits of both the army and NPCs can be altered using this application